hning86/articles/AmlVersionControl.md

 ### Export/import experiment in JSON format
 Even though the run history snapshots keep an immutable version of the experiment in the ML Studio every time it is submitted to run, sometimes you still want to save a local copy of the experiment, and maybe check it into your favorite source control system, such as Team Foundation Server, and later on recreate an experiment from that local file.
-You can use [Azure ML PowerShell](http://aka.ms/amlps) commandlet [*Export-AmlExperimentGraph*](http://mit.edu) and [*Import-AmlExperimentGraph*](http://www.com) to accomplish that.
+You can use [Azure ML PowerShell](http://aka.ms/amlps) commandlet [*Export-AmlExperimentGraph*](https://github.com/hning86/azuremlps#export-amlexperimentgraph) and [*Import-AmlExperimentGraph*](https://github.com/hning86/azuremlps#import-amlexperimentgraph) to accomplish that.

 Please note though the JSON file is a textual representation of the experiment graph, which may includes reference to assets in the workspace such as dataset or trained models.
 But it does NOT contain serialized version of such assets.
 So if you attempt to import the JSON document back into the workspace, those referenced assets must already exist with the same asset IDs referenced in the experiment, otherwise you will not be able to access the imported experiment.

 ## Versioning trained model
 A trained model in Azure ML is serialized into a format known as .iLearner file and stored in the Azure blob storage account associated with the workspace.
 One way to get hold of a copy of the iLearner file is through retraining API.
-This [article](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-retrain-models-programmatically/) explains in much more detail on how retraining API works.
+This [article](https://azure.microsoft.com/documentation/articles/machine-learning-retrain-models-programmatically/) explains in much more detail on how retraining API works.
 But the high-level steps are:

 1. Set up your training experiment.
 2. Add web service output port to the Train Model module, or the module that produces the trained model, such as Tune Model Hyperparameter or Create R Model module.
 3. Run your training experiment and then deploy it as model training web service.
 4. Call the BES endpoint of the training web service, and specify the desired .iLearner file name and Azure blob storage account location where it will be stored.
 5. Harvest the produced .iLearner file after the BES call finishes.

+The other alternative to obtain a copy of the ilearner file, is to use [Download-AmlExperimentNodeOutput](https://github.com/hning86/azuremlps#download-amlexperimentnodeoutput) commandlet in [Azure ML PowerShell Module](http://aka.ms/amlps).

 Once you have the .iLearner file containing the trained model, you can then employ your own versioning strategy, from as simple as applying a pre/postfix as a naming convention and just leaving the .iLearner file in Azure blob storage, to copying/importing it into your version control system.